 Tufts University, B.A., cum laude American University Washington College of Law, J.D., summa cum laude Articles The USPTO and FDA Drug Name Approval Process IP Video- Strategic Defense in NPE Lawsuits

 Lisa M. Tittemore

-Lisa Tittemore is a partner at SUNSTEIN and the Co-Chair of the Litigation Practice and Chair of the Trademark Practice.
+Lisa Tittemore is a partner at SUNSTEIN and the Chair of the Litigation Practice.
 Lisa is a seasoned litigator, serving as lead counsel in patent, trademark and copyright litigation in federal courts throughout the United States.
 Lisa has extensive experience in intellectual property matters, providing strategic counsel to clients on both domestic and international issues and guiding the firm’s efforts in protecting and enforcing clients’ valuable brands and ideas.
 Lisa is a member of the firm’s Executive Committee.